asibahi/asibahi.github.io/content/thoughts/2024-09-01-The Garden of Odin/index.md

 Now that I have the basic, naïve framework of the game's representation, I started looking into it from the other side: top down.

 Looking at different game libraries, to see which API they provide and how they allow their users to interact with the internal rules engine.
 The [shakmaty crate](https://docs.rs/shakmaty/latest/shakmaty/) has been of great help in the past, as well as the [goban crate](https://docs.rs/goban/0.18.1/goban/).
 JaniM from the Rust discord also shared with me their [Variant Go Server](https://github.com/JaniM/variant-go-server).
 I also looked back at my [Havannah implementation](https://github.com/asibahi/w9l) which I did last year to remember how I structured things.
-(Maybe I'd tool both into Wasm modules.
+(Maybe I'd tool both into WASM modules.
 How about that?)

 Most of these structure their API around a specific object: the *Game* object, which is interacted with by querying legal moves, making moves, and, optionally, undoing moves.
 That's it.
 The Game object tracks the state of all elements in the game.